jthibeaux/salesforce_bulk_client/README.md

 # SalesforceBulkClient

 Gem to perform data uploads using the Salesforce Bulk API.
+This library is only intended to support the bulk API, so salesforce authentication will need to be handled independently (we use the [databasedotcom](https://github.com/heroku/databasedotcom) gem)

 ## Installation